Germanophile tipped as French PM if Hollande wins

 The son of a factory worker, he has sat in parliament since 1986 and was initially on the Socialists' left wing before gradually shifting toward social democracy.

-By contrast, Aubry, the mayor of Lille, has not been a member of parliament since 1997, when she became minister of labour and social affairs, introducing the 35-hour work week.
+By contrast, Aubry, the mayor of Lille, has not been a member of parliament since 1997, when she became minister of labor and social affairs, introducing the 35-hour work week.

 If he gets the job, when a new government is announced in mid-May, one of Ayrault's first tasks would be to help soothe relations with Berlin over Hollande's plan to temper the fiscal compact signed by 25 EU leaders by adding a growth focus.